March 12, 2026 (3mo ago)

 webhook webhook webhook webhook webhook webhook

-Without webhooks, the only way to know a deployment's status is to watch the logs.
+Without webhooks at each stage, the only way to track deployment status is to tail logs.
 That works when you're the one deploying.
-It falls apart when you have a team of twenty, deployments running on merge, and stakeholders waiting for feature releases.
+It breaks completely when deploys run automatically on merge and stakeholders need real-time status.

 You need both.
-Git webhooks trigger your pipeline.
-Deployment webhooks report what the pipeline did.
+Git webhooks kick off the pipeline.
+Deployment webhooks report back from it.

-Fires when a new deployment is queued or begins building.
+Fires when a new deployment is queued.
 This is your team's first signal that code is moving toward production.

 {